pallets-eco/flask-security/docs/configuration.rst

     Default: ``"/us-qrcode"``

+.. py:data:: SECURITY_US_VERIFY_URL

+    This endpoint handles re-authentication, the caller must be already authenticated and then enter in their primary credentials (password/passcode) again.
+This is used when an endpoint (such as ``/us-setup``) fails freshness checks.
+    This endpoint won't be registered if :py:data:`SECURITY_FRESHNESS` evaluates to < 0.

+    Default: ``"/us-verify"``

+.. py:data:: SECURITY_US_VERIFY_SEND_CODE_URL

+    As part of ``/us-verify``, this endpoint will send the appropriate code.
+    This endpoint won't be registered if :py:data:`SECURITY_FRESHNESS` evaluates to < 0.

+    Default: ``"/us-verify/send-code"``

 .. py:data:: SECURITY_US_POST_SETUP_VIEW

     Specifies the view to redirect to after a user successfully setups an authentication method (non-json).